 When having a Pap smear your doctor may recommend a daily application of cream for 7 days.

 Use the applicator to apply the cream into the vagina.

 It is a good idea to do this before retiring/going to sleep at night.

 One application (applicator filled to the ring mark) contains 0.5 g of Ovestin cream, which contains 0.5 mg oestriol.

 Remove cap from the tube, invert it, and use the sharp point to open the tube.

-Squeeze the tube to fill the applicator to the ring-mark (where the plunger stops).
+Squeeze the tube slowly to fill the applicator to the ring-mark (where the plunger stops).

-Unscrew the applicator from the tube and replace the cap on the tube.
+Unscrew the applicator from the tube and put the cap on the tube.

-To apply the cream, lie down, insert the applicator deep into the vagina and slowly push the plunger all the way in.
+To apply the cream, lie down, insert the applicator deep into the vagina.

 If you forget to use it